In this post, Steph takes you on a wonderful discovery of witches through the Pendle Sculpture Trail.

 The majority of the Pendle witches of 1612 came from two families, each headed by a notorious matriarch.
 Elizabeth Southerns (known as Demdike), her daughter Elizabeth Device and two of Elizabeth Device’s children, Alizon and James, were accused and found guilty of various acts of witchcraft.
 Anne Whittle (known as Chattox) and her daughter Anne Redferne were also accused.
 Jane and John Bulcock, Katherine Hewitt and Alice Nutter were also among those accused.
 Some of the accused already had a sort of ‘witchy’ reputation, as they appear to have been cunning folk; people who employed charms to heal you, find lost property, ‘unwitch’ your property and heal your sick animals.

 Elizabeth Device’s youngest child, Jennet, was not convicted of witchcraft.
 She was, however, used against her own family.
-The name Jennet Device appears amongst the accused in another trial in Pendle in 1634.
+The name Jennet Device appears amongst the locals accused in and brought to trial in 1634.
 Those who stood accused in that trial were acquitted after it was determined that Edmund Robinson and his father, who were accusing people of being witches, were lying and there was nothing supernatural about the marks discovered on some of accused.
 The sculpture trail doesn’t appear to touch on this trial, which was inspired by stories of those who were executed in 1612.
 Centuries later, those stories are still inspiring others!

 All of the pieces on the sculpture trail are fantastic but, out of all of the strange and wonderful creatures made by Incredible-creations you’ll encounter, the Black Dog is my favourite.
 In the popular imagination, witches tend to be associated mostly with cats but the figure of the witch’s familiar did not just take on feline form.
-Dogs, hares, ferrets, rats and toads are just some of the wide range of forms familiars were thought to adopt.
-The familiars of the Pendle witches were said to have taken on a variety of forms but the dog is especially important.
+Dogs, hares, ferrets, rats, toads and even horses are just some of the wide range of forms familiars were thought to adopt.
+The familiars of the Pendle ‘witches’ were said to have taken on a variety of forms but the dog is especially important.
 Their trouble started with a story of a man being attacked by a ‘thing like unto a black dog.’

-The horns and scaly tail of this very good (or very bad) boy are great nods to some of the representations of dog familiars in images published with ballads and in pamphlets detailing the stories of witches.
+The horns and scaly tail of this very good (or very bad) boy are great nods to some of the representations of dog familiars in images featured in books and pamphlets detailing the stories of witch trials.
 His black coat is not just a reference to the colour of one of the canine familiars in the story of the Pendle witches but also the folklore of the black dog spirits said to haunt Britain.
 Depending on where you are, they can be either good or bad in folktales.
 East Anglia has the infamous Black Shuck.
 In Lancashire folklore, some of the names given to such spirits are Gytrash, Skriker and, more familiar to fans of the Harry Potter series, Grim or Padfoot.
 The red eyes of the sculpture, which seem to have a sort of devilish glow to them, are also consistent with the folklore of ghostly black dogs.

 There are plenty of other fantastic creatures waiting to be discovered, along with more sculptures that seemingly rise out of the landscape or stone walls.
 The unicorn is a real beauty and bound to be popular with many.
 Who doesn’t love a big old unicorn?
 It was sunny when my friend and I walked the trail but we found the ground around the unicorn to be quite soggy that day.
 He still looked very ethereal and majestic and no doubt continues to do so in all kinds of weather!